Skip to content

 Last updated:

-Most forensic psychologists encounter capacity in the criminal context first: fitness to plead, competence to stand trial, criminal responsibility.
-But the largest volume of capacity work by practising forensic psychologists worldwide sits in the civil sphere, where questions about an individual's ability to make legally valid decisions arise at some of the most consequential moments of a person's life: writing a will, entering a marriage, signing a contract, consenting to medical treatment, managing property, or appointing someone to make decisions on their behalf.
+The largest volume of capacity work by practising forensic psychologists sits in the civil sphere, where questions about an individual's ability to make legally valid decisions arise at consequential moments: writing a will, entering a marriage, signing a contract, or managing property.
+Civil cases differ from criminal ones in a structural way: the act has already been performed, so the assessment is nearly always retrospective.

 Civil capacity cases share a structural feature that makes them distinctive from criminal ones: they are almost always decided retrospectively, after the act in question has already been performed.
 The will has already been signed, the marriage has already been solemnised, the contract has already been executed.
 The forensic psychologist is not assessing a person's present capacity to perform a future act; they are reconstructing whether a specific individual had the requisite mental functioning at a specific past moment to make a particular kind of decision.